 The third chapter again has many useful techniques to expand your crocheting skills.
 There is also another stitch gallery with fancy stitches and motif patterns.
 The third cluster of projects are: a ribbed scarf, a string bag, a lacy scarf, a tote bag, a patchwork blanket, a baby’s cardigan, a teddy bear and baby’s shoes.

 Summary of A Little Course in Crochet

 All the patterns are nice and clear with closeups of different elements.
 Explanations of any bits that might be new or tricky for you and handy tip boxes.

 This would be an ideal book for a beginner to crochet.
 It also is the ideal reference book for the more experienced crocheter who wants a refresher, to fill in the gaps or simply likes the nice included patterns.
 The book is very low priced, so worth it just for the projects, in my opinion.

 This is a medium sized, thick book, 22cm x 17cm (8.5″ x 6.75″) in size.
 It has 192 pages.
 It would be a good size to slip into your craft bag for on-the-go reference.

-These links lead to the item on Amazon.com (left) and Amazon.co.uk(right).
+These links lead to A Little Course in Crochet on Amazon.com (left) and Amazon.co.uk(right).
 If you purchase it from these links then I would get a small commission from Amazon for sending custom their way (at no extra cost to you!)